risk-first/website/introduction/Cadence.md

 The [Testing Pyramid](http://www.agilenutshell.com/episodes/41-testing-pyramid) hints at this truth:

 - **Unit Tests** have a _fast feedback loop_, so have _lots of them_.
 - **Integration Tests** have a slightly _slower feedback loop_, so have _few of them_.
-Use them when you can't write unit tests.
+Use them when you can't write unit tests (at the application boundaries).
 - **Manual Tests** have a _very slow feedback loop_, so have _even fewer of them_.
 Use them as a last resort.

 ### Production

 You could take this section to mean that [Continuous Delivery](DevOps) (CD) is always and everywhere a good idea.
-I _guess_ that's not a bad take-away, but it's clearly more nuanced than that:  yes, CD will give you faster feedback loops, but getting things into production is not the whole story:   the feedback loop isn't complete until people have used the code, and reported back to the development team.
+I _guess_ that's not a bad take-away, but it's clearly more nuanced than that.

+Yes, CD will give you faster feedback loops, but getting things into production is not the whole story:   the feedback loop isn't complete until people have used the code, and reported back to the development team.

 The right answer is to use the fastest feedback loop possible, _which actually does give you feed back_.